Grabot/BroCast-Web/README.md

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

 > podman build -t brocast_app .
-> docker-compose run --rm brocast_app npm install
+> podman-compose run --rm brocast_app npm install
-> docker-compose up
+> podman-compose up